mistahoward/blazor-why-did-you-render/MIGRATION-GUIDE.md

-# Migration Guide: v1.x to v2.0
+# Migration Guide: v1.x to v2.0+

-This guide helps you migrate from WhyDidYouRender v1.x to v2.0, which introduces cross-platform support for Blazor Server, WebAssembly, and SSR.
+This guide helps you migrate from WhyDidYouRender v1.x to v2.0+, which introduces cross-platform support for Blazor Server, WebAssembly, and SSR, plus advanced state tracking capabilities.

 ## 🚨 Breaking Changes Overview